 Most of the direct services activities required of interns mirror the typical direct service schedules of the full-time professional staff CAPS.
 In addition, interns participate in weekly supervision, educational, and support meetings.
 The activities which constitute the internship experience at CAPS are described below.
 Interns typically spend 20 to 22 hours per week in direct service activities.

-Triage: The purpose of a triage screening is to: (a) provide a brief risk assessment and (b) disposition the client for the services that best meets the client’s needs.
-Interns are trained to provide thorough phone or in-person triage screenings during orientation.
-During the Fall and Spring Semesters, interns have five hours of triage each week.
-During the Summer Semester, interns average three hours of triage per week.
+Initial Assessment: The purpose of an initial assessment is to: (a) provide a brief risk assessment and (b) disposition the client for the services that best meets the client’s needs.
+Interns are trained to provide thorough in-person screenings during orientation.

 Intake Appointments: During an intake appointment, interns are responsible for gathering the following information: (a) presenting problem(s) and identifying information, (b) psychosocial history (including medical history, psychiatric history, and substance use history), and (c) mental status exam assessment.
-Furthermore, the interns are expected to utilize the DSM-V for obtaining a diagnosis and determine a collaborative treatment plan with her/his client.
-During the Fall Semester, interns have two intake slots during the week they have a crisis hour and three intake slots on weeks they do not have crisis hours.
-During the Spring and Summer Semesters, interns have three intake slots per week which matches the rest of the CAPS professional staff intake appointments.
+Furthermore, the interns are expected to utilize the DSM-V for obtaining a diagnosis and determine a collaborative treatment plan with their client.
+Once interns build their caseload they typically have three intake slots per week.

 Individual/Couples Counseling: The provision of counseling is a core activity of CAPS.
-Most clients seek individual counseling though there are ample opportunities to work with clients who are presenting for couples counseling.
-Although CAPS does not have session limits, we espouse a short-term service delivery model.
-Consequently, most clients are seen in 5-7 sessions.
+Most clients seek individual counseling though there are limited opportunities to work with clients who are presenting for couples counseling.
+CAPS espouses a short-term service delivery model.
+Consequently, most clients are seen in 6-8 sessions.
 CAPS has consistently seen a high volume of clients each fiscal year.
 Interns can expect to carry a steady caseload of clients, seeing approximately 10-12 individual and/or couples counseling appointments per week.

 Crisis/Urgent Counseling: Training in crisis/urgent counseling begins during orientation.
 Interns receive training on risk assessment and crisis intervention prior to seeing any client.
-In the Fall Semester, interns will have one crisis hour blocked every other week.
-This averages to a half hour per week.
-Then in the spring and summer semesters, the interns hold one crisis hour each week.
+Interns typically hold one crisis hour per week.
 Professional staff members typically hold 1-2 hours of crisis per week based on job duties.
 Holding one hour per week is consistent with the CAPS professional staff schedules.
 Interns work closely with their primary supervisors in the delivery of crisis/urgent counseling.
 Interns are encouraged to seek consultation during their crisis/urgent hours if needed.
 It is the expectation that interns discuss each crisis hour client during supervision with their primary supervisor even if consultation has already occurred.

 Group Counseling: Each intern is required to co-lead at least one group with a senior staff member during the fall and spring semesters.
 It is expected that one of the groups will be a process group if possible.
 Interns are trained to provide group screenings prior to beginning a process group.
 The presenting needs of CAPS clients determine the number and types of group offerings.
 Types of groups that are offered include interpersonal process groups, support groups, and psychoeducational groups.